mahnyb/mahnyb/README.md

-## Hiya, Mahny here (˶ᵔ ᵕ ᵔ˶)
+## Hi, I'm Mahny.

-I'm a senior Computer Science and Engineering student at Yeditepe University, passionate about exploring the intricate workings of the human mind, especially regarding language and cognition, and their intersection with technology.
+I'm a Computer Science and Engineering graduate from Yeditepe University with a strong interest in machine learning and artificial intelligence, especially in the context of healthcare and medicine.

-My interests span machine learning, natural language processing, neural networks, cognitive science, psycholinguistics, and linguistics.

-While I'm still gaining experience, I thrive on learning and love connecting with like-minded folks.
-I'm eager to engage in meaningful discussions and collaborate on exciting projects.
-Feel free to reach out!

- 📫 You can reach me through my [LinkedIn](https://www.linkedin.com/in/mahnybarazandehtar/) and/or [Email](mahnybarazandehtar1998@gmail.com).
+I'm particularly drawn to areas like diagnostics, clinical decision support systems, and drug discovery, where intelligent systems can help solve real-world medical challenges.
+My long-term goal is to pursue a PhD and contribute to building trustworthy AI tools that make a real impact in healthcare.

+I'm always eager to learn new things, get involved in meaningful work, and connect with others in the field.
+If you have any opportunities—research, collaboration, or anything in between—I'd love to hear about it.
+Feel free to reach out by sending me a message on LinkedIn.

   ![@mahny #30NitesOfCode](https://www.codedex.io/api/petStatus?user=mahny)